AAVSO 2023 How-to Webinars

 Alan Sliski, an inventor who consults for advanced amateur astronomers, conducting observatory design and automation.

-February 4, 2023 How to [compare DSLR, CCD, and CMOS cameras for photometry] with instructor Mark de Jong
+How to compare DSLR, CCD, and CMOS cameras for photometry

 Webinar Description: The discussion will be catered to an audience who is familiar with acquiring images and the basics of image calibration using bias, dark and flat frames.
 MaximDL will be used for analysis of the images that will be used in this session, and VPHOT for the photometry.